Example Spec - The title of your blueprint¶

 Introduction paragraph – why are we doing anything?
 A single paragraph of prose that operators can understand.
 The title and this first paragraph should be used as the subject line and body of the commit message respectively.

-Some notes about the nova-spec and blueprint process:
+Some notes about the watcher-spec and blueprint process:

 The aim of this document is first to define the problem we need to solve, and second agree the overall approach to solve that problem.

 This is not intended to be extensive documentation for a new feature.
 For example, there is no need to specify the exact configuration changes,

 nor the exact details of any DB model changes.
 But you should still define that such changes are required, and be clear on how that will affect upgrades.

 You should aim to get your spec approved before writing your code.
 While you are free to write prototypes and code before getting your spec approved, its possible that the outcome of the spec review process leads you towards a fundamentally different solution than you first envisaged.